kwabenasapong/openpldoc/manual/source/faq.rst

 Linux, FreeBSD & PC-BSD
 -----------------------

-If your distribution supports the XDG standard, you'll find OpenLP's configuration file in::
+If your distribution supports the XDG standard, you will find OpenLP's configuration file in::

     /home/<user>/.config/OpenLP/OpenLP.conf